crowdbotics/modules/modules/django-monitoring/django_monitoring/monitoring/README.md

 ## API details

-No APIs detail for this module.
+No API details for this module.

 ## Module Specifications